 Wim Catrysse | °1973

-Wim Catrysse has participated in numerous exhibitions, both solo and group exhibitions as well as screenings, at international institutions, including S.M.A.K., Ghent | Ruhrtriennale, Essen | Kunstmuseum Bonn | Jeu de Paume, Paris | M HKA, Antwerp | CCA, Tel Aviv; Nikolaj Kunsthal, Copenhagen; Arts Santa Monica, Barcelona; Extra City, Antwerp | HKW, Berlin | Museum Boijmans van Beuningen, Rotterdam; MACRO, Museum of Contemporary Art, Rome.
+In addition to numerous film screening events, Wim Catrysse has participated in both group and solo exhibitions at international institutions such as S.M.A.K., Ghent; Ruhrtriennale, Essen; Kunstmuseum Bonn; Jeu de Paume, Paris; MuHKA, Antwerp; CCA, Tel Aviv; Nikolaj Kunsthal, Copenhagen; Arts Santa Monica, Barcelona; Extra City, Antwerp; HKW, Berlin; Museum Boijmans van Beuningen, Rotterdam; MACRO, Museum of Contemporary Art, Rome.

 Wim Catrysse is co-founder of and collaborates with Escautville, a production platform for audiovisual work.